 The Sustainability Promotion Committee is a body responsible for setting sustainability targets, measures and other matters, making recommendations and conducting monitoring (including risk management).
-It is chaired by the Sustainability Operating Officer and is comprised of members including the ESG & Engineering Service and heads of departments related to the NMF's investments.
-The Committee is convened at least four times a year in accordance with the sustainability promotion rules.
+It is chaired by the Sustainability Operating Officer The Committee is convened at least four times a year in accordance with the sustainability promotion rules.